LEdwards-Analytics/Predictive-Modeling-for-Employee-Retention/README.md

 # Predictive Modeling for Employee Retention

-This repository contains code and documentation for a capstone project focused on HR data analysis and predictive modeling.
-The project aims to provide data-driven insights to enhance employee retention within an organization.
+This repository contains code and documentation for a project focused on HR data analysis and predictive modeling.
+The project aims to provide data-driven insights to enhance employee retention.

 ## Project Overview

 The HR department of a consulting firm has collected extensive data on employee attributes and turnover.
 As a data scientist, the goal is to analyze this dataset and build predictive models to identify factors influencing employee attrition.
-By understanding these factors, the organization can take proactive measures to improve retention rates and mitigate turnover.
+The organization can proactively improve retention rates and mitigate turnover.

 ## Key Deliverables